cabforum/servercert/docs/BR.md

 4. Redirects MUST be to resource URLs accessed via Authorized Ports.

 **Note:** Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+##### 3.2.2.4.20 TLS Using ALPN

+Confirming the Applicant's control over a FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC7301] as defined in RFC 8737.
+The following are additive requirements to RFC 8737.

+The token (as defined in RFC 8737, section 3) MUST NOT be used for more than 30 days from its creation.
+The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

+**Note:** Once the FQDN has been validated using this method, the CA MAY NOT also issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+This method is NOT suitable for validating Wildcard Domain Names.

 #### 3.2.2.5 Authentication for an IP Address